Dead Talents Society: Critical response

 James Marsh of South China Morning Post gave Dead Talents Society 4/5 stars and described the film as "wildly imaginative, frequently hilarious and shamelessly feel-good", with insightful explorations on existential purposes.
 Tay Yek Keak of Today also gave the film 4/5 stars, calling it as "one hell of a fun ride" and lauding its enjoyable blend of humor and heart, along with its clever portrayal of relatable ghosts and a touching story about friendship and self-worth in the afterlife.
 Joe Lipsett of Bloody Disgusting rated the film 4.5/5 stars, describing it as "an instant horror comedy classic and one of the best genre films of the year," and praised its fun vibes, effective blend of humor, cleverly written plot, and lovable characters.

-In her IndieWire review, Katie Rife acknowledged the film's awards and domestic critical acclaim, giving it a B+ while highlighting its unique worldbuilding, emotionally realistic characters, and "zany slapstick" humour, and she credited John Hsu for his "strong vision and a steady hand" in balancing the film's disparate elements and themes, concluding that "horror-comedies this charming don't come around often".
-Zachary Lee of RogerEbert.com also praised John Hsu as a skilled director who combines a reverence for the horror genre with a unique theme and narrative that reflects the anxieties of the younger generation, while also highlighting Gingle Wang's performance as the Rookie for its relatability and depth that enrich the film's existential themes.
+In her IndieWire review, Katie Rife acknowledged the film's awards and domestic critical acclaim, giving it a B+ while praising its unique worldbuilding, emotionally realistic characters, and "zany slapstick" humour, and she credited John Hsu for his "strong vision and a steady hand" in balancing the film's disparate elements and themes, concluding that "horror-comedies this charming don't come around often".
+Zachary Lee of RogerEbert.com also praised John Hsu as a skilled director who combines a reverence for the horror genre with a unique theme and narrative that reflects the anxieties of the younger generation, while also commending Gingle Wang's performance as the Rookie for its relatability and depth that enrich the film's existential themes.
 Whang Yee Ling of The Straits Times awarded the film 4/5 stars, praising its delightful and imaginative approach to exploring existential fears through Gingle Wang's character and labelling it as an "ebullient screwball horror".